deepsense-ai/db-ally/docs/reference/views/index.md

 # Base View classes

 !!! tip
-    * To understand the general idea better, visit [Views concept page](../../concepts/views.md).
+    * To understand the general idea better, visit [Concept: Views](../../concepts/views.md) and [Concept: Freeform Views](../../concepts/freeform_views.md)
-    * To learn how to support custom data sources, visit [How-to: create your custom view page](../../how-to/custom_views.md)

-::: dbally.views.structured.BaseStructuredView

-::: dbally.views.exposed_functions.ExposedFunction

-::: dbally.views.exposed_functions.MethodParamWithTyping
+    * To learn about structured views, which in most cases are the recommended way to define views, see the reference for the [`BaseStructuredView`][dbally.views.structured.BaseStructuredView] class

-::: dbally.views.methods_base.MethodsBaseView
+::: dbally.views.base.BaseView

 ::: dbally.data_models.execution_result.ViewExecutionResult